 Let’s be clear, field execution is the real challenge here:

 - Accurately and objectively measuring how well you achieve these KPIs is equally important.
 It helps you understand the return on your investment in sales and how you can improve over time.
+Manufacturers often rely on their own field teams to collect data in-store, which presents challenges:

 - data collection steals time from the real work of making improvements in the store